10darts/documentation/index.rst

 .. glossary::

     If you are a developer
-        1. For Facebook Messenger go to: :ref:`Integration Guide <messenger-sdk-setup>`
+        1. For Facebook Messenger go to: :ref:`Integration Guide <messenger-sdk-setup>`.
-        2. For Web Notifications got to: :ref:`Setup Guide <web-sdk-setup>`
+        2. For Web Notifications got to: :ref:`Setup Guide <web-sdk-setup>`.
         3. Fot iOs and Android:

           1. Configure your application in `10darts Dashboard <https://10darts.com/app/applications>`_.
 In case you don’t have a :ref:`Google Server API Key <faq-gcm>` and / or an :ref:`iOS Push Certificate <ios_push_certificate>` follow the instructions on the FAQ.